Terpsichore statuette from Dodona: Excavation and smuggling

 The statuette was discovered at the site of ancient Dodona (outside Ioannina) in the Greek region of Epirus during illicit excavations in the year 1997; the Greek Ministry of Culture and Sports was alerted by a local man a couple of years later, but they were slow to act as the statuette was erroneously deemed a worthless forgery.
 News of the statuette's alleged false origins were spread in the black market, with the result that its price and perceived worth plummeted quickly.

 Nevertheless, the Terpsichore statuette was acquired by the Michael C. Carlos Museum in Atlanta, United States, in 2002, alongside some other artifacts of dubious provenance and legality.
 The museum purchased it from a New York-based dealer named Robert Hecht, who claimed at the time that he and his partner George Zakos had owned it legally since 1974; the Carlos is among the several American museums criticised for displaying looted art.
-Throughout its history of acquiring its antique collection the museum has come under fire several times for "turn[ing] a blind eye" to the doubtful provenance of a number of its acquisitions and failing to exercise the appropriate diligence in favour of enlarging its classical-art collection—considered to be the most prominent one in the southeast US—speedily.
+Throughout its history of acquiring its antique collection the museum has come under fire several times for "turn[ing] a blind eye" to the doubtful provenance of a number of its acquisitions and failing to exercise the appropriate diligence in favour of speedily enlarging its classical-art collection—considered to be the most prominent one in the southeast US.